Multi-layered characterization of hot stellar systems with confidence: Characterization of HSS

-The stellar systems in Group (ii)-6 have a slightly higher mass compared to Group (iii).
-The effective radius is also higher for the HSSs in this group and indicates that these stellar systems are larger compared to the objects in Group (iii).
-The mass-luminosity ratio is substantially lower than the other two groups from the phase one merging which indicates that these HSSs are relatively younger compared to other stellar systems.
-A marginally low surface density compared to that of Group (iii) indicates that these stellar systems are not as bright as those in Group (iii) although these objects are much brighter compared to those of Group (i)-5.
-Finally the low mass-luminosity ratio indicates that there is negligible evidence of dark matter for the objects in this group.
-These inferences are highly uncertain since a good number of stellar systems in this group have a low confidence of classification.
+The stellar systems in Group (ii)-6 have slightly higher mass compared to Group (iii).
+The effective radius is also higher for the HSS in this group which indicates that stellar systems are larger compared to the objects in Group (iii).
+The mass-luminosity ratio is significantly low compared to the other two groups formed in the first merging phase,and indicates that these stellar systems are relatively younger compared to other HSS.
+A marginally low surface density compared to that of Group (iii) indicates that these HSS are not as bright as those in Group (iii) although they are substantially brighter compared to those of Group (i)-5.
+These inferences are highly uncertain since a good number of stellar systems in this group have low confidence of classification.